 Each class nominates children for 'Star of the Week' who have impressed them in some way, for instance mastering a new skill or being a good friend.
 The children then vote and the winner is presented with a certificate in the celebration assembly.

 Climbing the Tree to a Better Me - Year R

 Each child has their own tree on which they collect stars towards a number of different behaviours and experiences on different rungs of the ladder.
-These are also linked to their spiritual, moral, social and cultural learning as well as the rights, respecting education agenda and e-safety.
+These are also linked to their spiritual, moral, social and cultural learning as well as the school values and e-safety.
 Once a child has collected three stars on one rung of their ladder we will celebrate their success and their name will be added to their class tree display.

 Stars of the Week